dotnet/csharpstandard/standard/statements.md

 It is a compile-time error for a local function to declare a parameter or local variable with the same name as one declared in the enclosing scope.

 Local function bodies are always reachable.
-The endpoint of a local function is reachable if the beginning point of the local function is reachable.
+The endpoint of a local function declaration is reachable if the beginning point of the local function declaration is reachable.

 Calls to local functions must be statically resolved.